2b2t: 2010–2016: Founding and early history

-Player influx (2016–present)
+2016–present: Player influx

 On June 1, 2016, popular YouTuber "TheCampingRusher" uploaded a YouTube video of himself playing on 2b2t.
 This caused a massive influx of new players from the channel's audience, who were at first mostly tourists, as the video gained over two million views in less than four months from its upload.
 This overwhelmed the server and strained the hardware used to host and run it, bringing together a loose group of older players who banded against these new players.

-Although the new players, who were labeled "Rushers", largely outnumbered the older players at the time, the older players had years of experience and resources.
-Many older players deterred new players by destroying the spawn-in area to make it uninhabitable and extremely challenging to proceed from and repeatedly killing them in-game.
+Although the new players, who were labelled "Rushers", largely outnumbered the older players at the time, the older players had years of experience and resources.
+Many older players deterred new players by destroying the spawn area to make it uninhabitable and extremely difficult to escape from and repeatedly killing them in-game.
 Some players built in-game contraptions designed solely to overload the server, with the intent of making it difficult for TheCampingRusher and his fans to play on it.
-Some placed obscene content around the spawn area and along player-built roads to get TheCampingRusher's YouTube videos taken down due to violations of YouTube's terms of service.
+Some placed obscene content around the spawn area and along player-built roads to get TheCampingRusher's YouTube videos taken down for violations of YouTube's terms of service.

 The new players, despite having been discouraged to do so by TheCampingRusher, had destroyed bases and monuments on the server that had stood for years, which is partially what had caused such a response from the player base.
 When Kiberd from Newsweek asked Hausemaster if he disapproved of the massive influx of new players, he responded by saying that "2b2t is definitely not ruined—in my opinion it's how it should be: absolutely chaotic."

 In response to the inundated server and hardware, a queue to enter the server was added.
 Before then, the server would have about ten players online at the same time.
 However, at the influx peak, the server had thousands of players waiting in queue.
 The queue gave earlier 2b2t players priority over newer players, although this feature was removed after a year.
 The regular queue moves slowly and can contain over a thousand players.
 Waiting in the queue has been described as an onerous task.
 Players can pay $20 to access a separate "priority" queue for one month.